Table of Content

 Symptoms of Post-Traumatic Stress Disorder

-Psychologists classify PTSD into mainly four main types including:
+Psychologists classify PTSD into mainly four types including:

 - Some of the most common signs of intrusive memories include: